KimlikDAO/mpecdsa/README.md

 # MPECDSA

-This repository contains an implementation of the 2-of-n threshold ECDSA protocol described in _Threshold ECDSA from ECDSA assumptions_ by Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat, which appeared at the IEEE Security & Privacy Conference (Oakland) 2018.
-A full version of this paper with complete proofs is available as [eprint 2018/499](https://eprint.iacr.org/2018/499), and the original conference version is available from the [IEEE](https://www.computer.org/csdl/proceedings/sp/2018/4353/00/435301a595-abs.html).
+This repository contains a implementations of the 2-of-n threshold ECDSA protocol described in [_Secure Two-party Threshold ECDSA from ECDSA assumptions_](https://eprint.iacr.org/2018/499) and the t-of-n threshold ECDSA protocol described in _Threshold ECDSA from ECDSA Assumptions_, both papers by Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat.

 ## How to compile on Linux